•

 Research Studies

-Manuscripts are to be submitted in 12 point Times New Roman font, double-spaced, 1-inch margins on all sides, right-hand margin unjustified, paginated beginning with the tile page, formatted in APA, in a .doc file created in Microsoft Word.
-Manuscripts should include a title page consisting of: the title; authors' names, degrees, and affiliations; contact information for the corresponding author; abstract; and key words.
+Manuscripts are to be submitted in 12-point Times New Roman font, double-spaced, 1-inch margins on all sides, right-hand margin unjustified, paginated beginning with the title page, formatted in APA Style, in a .doc file created in Microsoft Word.
+Manuscripts should include a title page consisting of: the title; authors’ names, degrees, and affiliations; contact information for the corresponding author; abstract; and keywords.
 Author information should not appear anywhere in the manuscript beyond the title page.

-Abstract should be 200 words or less, single-spaced, and include 1) background, purpose, methods, results, and conclusion.
+Abstracts should be 200 words or less, single-spaced, and include Background, Purpose, Methods, Results, and Conclusions.
 Abstract should not include references or acronyms.
 Section headings should be bold.
-Five key words should follow the abstract and will be used for indexing purposes.
+Five keywords should follow the abstract and will be used for indexing purposes.

-The manuscript should include the following sections: 1) introduction, 2) methods, 3) results, and 4) discussion.
-Any acknowledgements (optional) should be placed between the text and the references.
-References should be listed alphabetically in APA style and correspond to name/date parenthetical citations within the paper.
-Exclusive of title page and references, the word limit for manuscripts is 5,000 words.
+The manuscript should include the following sections: 1) Introduction, 2) Methods, 3) Results, and 4) Discussion.
+Any Acknowledgements (optional) should be placed between the text and the references.
+References should be listed alphabetically in APA Style and correspond to name/date parenthetical citations within the paper.
+Exclusive of title page and references, the word limit for research studies is 5,000 words.

 Each manuscript can include up to five tables, figures, graphs, or illustrations.
 Submit the manuscript with these items included in the text (as opposed to at the end of the manuscript).